 - 4.5.1.
 Goldsmiths specifies minimum and maximum registration periods for the MPhil and PhD thesis. - 4.5.2.
 The College maintains a policy on adjustments to normal registration periods, such as in the case of students seeking parental leave. - 4.5.3.
 A research degree may not be awarded to a student unless they have satisfied the examiners in accordance with the Code of Practice.

 4.6.
-Graduate School Board & Department Postgraduate Research Committee implementation of strategy and policy relating to research degree programmes, students, supervisors and Doctoral Training Centres.
+Graduate School Board & Department Postgraduate Research Committee

 4.6.1.
 Overseen by the Research and Enterprise Committee, the Graduate School Board is responsible for postgraduate research at Goldsmiths, including